Cloud-Native-Thermostat/Guide/README.md

 ## Why Cloud Native?
 Isn't it bit overhead?

-Maybe 😉, running K8s cluster to power simple cron job for triggering heating on and off may seem like overhead 🥴.
-But in the another way running so critical application like home heating on some single Raspberry Pi using undocumented scripts, is not good recipe for happy family life.
-Most importantly Kubernetes is my daily bread and I wanted home project, where I can try new technologies and approaches.
+Running K8s cluster to power simple cron job for triggering heating on and off may seem like overhead 🥴.
+But in the another way running such a critical application like home heating on some single Raspberry Pi using undocumented scripts, is not good recipe for happy family life 💥.
+Most importantly Kubernetes is my daily bread and I wanted home project, where I can try new technologies and approaches 🕴.

 ## What